Winston and Bone Valley Railroad: Current Operations

 What remains of the line continues to be operated today by CSX Transportation and is designated as their Bone Valley Subdivision.
 It connects to CSX's A Line and Winston Yard at the north end.
-At the south end, track currently ends in Agricola at a wye with CSX's Agricola Spur (a former Seaboard Air Line track).
+At the south end, the track currently ends in Agricola at a wye with CSX's Agricola Spur (a former Seaboard Air Line track).

 The Bone Valley Subdivision crosses the Valrico Subdivision in Mulberry in the median of State Road 37.
 The line connects to the Valrico Subdivision (which is CSX's busiest route through the Bone Valley) through Mulberry Yard at Prairie Junction.
 The Bone Valley Subdivision also intersects with the Achan Subdivision in Achan.

 The Bone Valley Subdivision still serves a number of phosphate mines along its route between Achan and Agricola.
 Phosphate is generally brought from the mines to Winston Yard to be exported by rail throughout the country.
 Phosphate is also sent to Tampa to be exported by ship at Rockport Yard.

 Currently, Winston Yard at the north end of the line is CSX's primary classification yard for much of Central Florida.
 In addition to phosphate, the yard is used to stage manifest freight for much of the area.
 Winston Yard was expanded in the 1980s to fill the void when CSX closed their Lakeland Yard, which was located at the northwest corner of Lakeland Junction (located about four miles east of Winston).